Z is for zebra duiker

 If you’d like to read about the IUCN Red List for Threatened species, click here: IUCN Red List.

-Poem and illustration © Liz Brownlee – all this post is copyright material, please do not repost it. you may link to it.
+Illustration © Liz Brownlee – all this post is copyright material, please do not repost it. you may link to it.